Other available languages: none

 Will this mean a rise in prices for these services in most Member States?

 The change for consumers, if any, will be marginal.
 The basic price of the product remains the same, and then the VAT (calculated as a percentage of the basic price) may go up or down depending on where the consumer has been previously buying these services.
-For example, if up to now, a consumer has bought his/her software from a provider located in a Member State with a lower VAT rate than his/her own, then the will experience a small price difference (a few cents/percentage points).
+For example, if a consumer has until now bought his/her software from a provider located in a Member State with a lower VAT rate than his/her own, then they will experience a small price difference (a few cents/percentage points).
 Conversely, if the VAT rate is lower where the consumer lives than where the supplier is based, there will be a small drop in the overall price.
 However, these are considered to be short-term effects.
-It is expected, in the longer term, that the new rules will increase the efficiency of the market and increase the number of suppliers and competition in general.
+It is expected that in the longer term the new rules will increase market efficiency and increase the number of suppliers and competition in general.
 This, in turn, should drive prices down.
 The new rules for e-services are exactly the same as with goods sold on a website, for which the VAT rate of the consumer is already applicable since many years.

 Will this mean a loss in revenue for certain Member States where a large number of e-service providers are resident?